-If you want to know why cows need multi-part stomachs, as well as what each of them does when it comes to digesting the food, read on to get some great information.
+If you want to know why cows need multi-part stomachs and what each of them does when it comes to digesting the food, read on to get some great information.

 Do Cows Have Four Stomachs?

 Cows do not have four stomachs.
-Cows have one stomach with four compartments, and cows have these as they eat differently to us.
+Cows have one stomach with four compartments, and cows have these as they eat differently from us.

 Humans are versatile eaters that can eat plants and animals while getting the required amounts of sugar out of the consumed food’s cell walls.

 However, we can’t get energy from raw grass and other dense vegetation as our digestive systems aren’t equipped to break such food down.

 Cows are classified as ruminates, which means that they have to feed on plants that are hard to digest, including grass.
 Their digestive systems must be reliable and efficient enough to break such food down.

 Cows regurgitate and re-chew their food, further breaking it down and extracting more nutrients from it.

 The fact that they depend on the grass’s nutrients is why cows have four compartments’ when most animals have one.